 Writing it up.

 “No matter what level I’m teaching, I teach the same unit.
-If you’re an honors student or struggling to pass, you still get something out of it.
+If you’re an honours student or struggling to pass, you still get something out of the unit.
 The possibilities for learning are that differentiated.”

-Larry Reiff uses iTunes U to organize and deliver all of his lesson’s books, materials, apps, movies, and assignments directly to each student’s iPad.See what you can do with iTunes U
+Larry Reiff uses iTunes U to organise and deliver all of his lessons’ books, materials, apps, movies and assignments directly to each student’s iPad.See what you can do with iTunes U

-With the variety of apps, books, podcasts, movies, and music available through iTunes, designing a customized lesson is easier than you might think.
+With the variety of apps, books, podcasts, movies and music available through iTunes, designing a customised lesson is easier than you might think.
 Get started with the apps Larry’s class uses or explore other ways to integrate iPad into your classroom.Download a guide to exploring educational content on iTunes View the Shakespeare collection on iTunes